 The five German signatories plus Field Marshall Montgomery sit at the table, covered by an army blanket, to sign the surrender document.

-The two officers with their backs to the camera are likely to be (L to R) Major Hans Jochen Friedel and Colonel Fritz Poleck.
+The two officers with their backs to the camera are (L to R) Colonel Fritz Poleck and General Eberhard Kinzel (Major Hans Jochen Friedel is off the LHS, see below).

 Although covering a large geographical area and involving a significant number of German units, the surrender on the Lüneburger Heide is viewed strictly as a local capitulation.